 - In addition to online tutorials, there are Rose/Cylc and RoseUM training courses held at the Met Office in Exeter regularly throughout the year.
 Sign-up here

 - JULES does have a short list of known 'structural' limitations here, but this is not intended as a list for users to add to: if you know of any errors or limitations then the idea is that you rather put them on the JULES TRAC under individual tickets.
-If you are aware of any defect in the model, or have ideas for an enhancement, then please help the community by raising a ticket about it (or, for larger issues, you might want to start up a working group or PEG for the issue (JULES PEGs or JPEGs were discussed on 28th June 2017 in Exeter JPEG_Session_JULESmeeting_280617.docx).
+If you are aware of any defect in the model, or have ideas for an enhancement, then please help the community by raising a ticket about it.
+For larger issues, you might want to start up a working group or PEG for the issue (JULES PEGs or JPEGs were discussed on 28th June 2017 in Exeter JPEG_Session_JULESmeeting_280617.docx).

 |JAN-2001||Top-down Representation of Interactive Foliage and Flora Including Dynamics (TRIFFID) model (Cox 2001, HCTN_24.pdf)|